 Elderberries are a wild berry that you can’t often find in supermarkets.
 When you come across them, snap them up so you can capture their unique flavor and health benefits.
 This simple elderberry jelly recipe will do just that.

 These berries grow wild in large regions of American east of the Rocky Mountains.
 While it can be tempting to forage for these wild berries it’s best to leave this task to experts as elderberries can cause stomach irritation when underripe.

 Because of their delicate nature, elderberries aren’t often carried in grocery stores.
-Your best bet to find this antioxidant-packed berry is at your local farmers market or agricultural co-op (but don’t bring this one thing with you when you go!).
+Your best bet to find this antioxidant-packed berry is at your local farmers market or agricultural co-op.
 If the farmers don’t have berries on hand you can ask for recommendations on how you might get access to them or when they will be in season.
 These are our favorite wild berries from around the country, worth making a trip to taste!

 Use them up fast!

 Elderberries have a bright, earthy sweet-tart flavor when they are perfectly ripe.
 When you have fresh ones use them quickly in recipes like this healthy tea or this easy crisp with rhubarb.
 Once you’ve baked your heart out use the rest of your berries in this jelly recipe to keep enjoying their ripe flavor for months to come.

 How to Make Elderberry Jelly

 - 3 cups elderberry juice (from about 3 pounds of elderberries)

 - 3 tablespoons fresh squeezed lemon juice (tips for easy juicing)